MikroElektronika/mikrosdk_click_v2/clicks/smartcard2/details.md

 ## Example Description

-> This example demonstrates the use of Smart Card 2 click board by checking the SIM card presence and activating the card on insert.
+> This example demonstrates the use of Smart Card 2 Click board by checking the SIM card presence and activating the card on insert.
 The card should respond with an ATR (Answer to Reset) message.

 **The demo application is composed of two sections :**